jamesBaker361/project-cv/README.md

 Train 'classification_model.py' or skip this if you want to use a pretrained one

 ## Step Six
-Run 'inversion_ivg.py' If you don't have your own data, use it with arg "--src_dataset  jlbaker361/merged_ivg_15_500"  and if you didn't train your own classifier use it with arg "--classifier_checkpoint jlbaker361/ivg-class-50 "# project-cv
+Run 'inversion_ivg.py' If you don't have your own data, use it with arg "--src_dataset  jlbaker361/merged_ivg_15_500"  and if you didn't train your own classifier use it with arg "--classifier_checkpoint jlbaker361/ivg-class-50 "